 We encourage you to have regular contact with your child’s teacher who is usually available ten minutes before and after school every day and will be happy to make arrangements to meet outside these times whenever necessary.
 Other forms of communication between home and school include:

 Questionnaires– to help us provide the very best care and education for your child we send out a questionnaire towards the end of the school year.
 This enables us to find out what we are doing right and what we are doing wrong.
-The results for the May 2017 questionnaire are here.
+The results for the May 2017 questionnaire are here and for May 2018 here.

 Parent consultation evenings – which are held each term so we can keep you closely informed about the progress your child is making and discuss their ‘next steps’.
 During these evenings parents have a chance to look at their child’s work and an opportunity to talk to their child’s teacher in confidence.